 Quoting one of the honorees, Septima Poinsette Clark (1898-1987), “The greatest evil in our country today is not racism, but ignorance.”

-Designed as an educational tool targeting students, Freedom’s Sisters consists of historical simulations and interactive displays designed to drive home the messages and meanings of each of the twenty different women who are being honored.
+Designed as an educational tool targeting students, Freedom’s Sisters consisted of historical simulations and interactive displays designed to drive home the messages and meanings of each of the twenty different women who were being honored.

 Freedom's Sisters Making a Difference